 Sophia Stuart is a journalist, published author and writer/director of digital games.
 She is represented by Lisa Gallagher at DeFiore and Company (fiction/non-fiction) and Studio Kairos for speaking opportunities as a technology commentator.

-She has also completed three screenplays and is seeking representation as a screenwriter.
+She has also completed several screenplays and is seeking representation as a screenwriter.

 The Goddess, the Writer

 and the Eternal Soul